What is The Student Experience and Why is it so Important?

 Every year universities in the UK enrol over 2 million students, studying nearly 1,200 different subjects.
-Since the increase in tuition fees the demand for greater value for money has pushed the higher education sector to design better services for students.
+Since the increase in tuition fees, the demand for greater value for money has pushed the higher education sector to design better services for students.

 According to results from the National Student Survey, filled in by university students in 2020, there was a significant decline in student satisfaction and only 83% of 332,500 UK students said they were satisfied with the quality of their course.
 This figure is the same as in 2021.
 But how can we make it 90% or even 95%?

 How Can We Improve The Student Experience in 2023?

-The past couple of years have been a little different for universities and students, but as it becomes more clear about the pandemic in terms of the future, maintaining a structured and effective student experience should become easier.
+The past couple of years have been a little different for universities and students, but as we move past the pandemic, maintaining a structured and effective student experience should become easier in the future.

 The pandemic made universities and colleges get creative with maintaining student experiences, especially when everything went virtual.
 Like public sector work environments, students in 2023 will most likely experience a hybrid studying or working environment.

 So now we've been in both situations, we need to combine the two and make it more effective for students.

 Five Ways to Maintain or Improve the Student Experience in 2022